Product Manager Interview Questions and Answers (2025 Guide)

 Is product management a technical role?

-Depending on the company, your product management role may be technical.
+Your product management role may be technical, depending on the company.
 Companies like Google encourage a solid technical and coding background to succeed in product management positions.

 However, many companies don't require a technical background to lead technical teams.